thetruestoryproject/CustomJules.com.au/README.md

 # thetruestoryproject.github.io
-// this is a small little project that i am woking on
+this is a small little project that i am woking on as a team with my P&I class.